SpotlightKid/micropython-ftplib/README.md

 been moved to a separate script and reworked too.
 The `ftpcp` function has been moved to the `ftpcp.py` module file.

-The code has been tested only under the *unix*, *esp8266* and *esp32* ports of MicroPython and against the FTP server from the [pyftpdlib] package.
+The code has been tested under the following MicroPython ports against the FTP server from the [pyftpdlib] package.

+* unix
+* stm32 (using W5500 ethernet module)
+* esp8266
+* esp32
+* rp2 (Raspberry Pi Pico W)

 For the *esp8266* port the code needed to be slighty altered to make it work with the `ssl` module there and to reduce the memory usage.
 This version can